techbrett/OfficeDocs-SkypeForBusiness/Teams/walkie-talkie-troubleshoot.md

 ### Proxy servers

-Using a proxy server with Walkie Talkie and Teams isn't recommended.
+Using a proxy server with Walkie Talkie isn't recommended.

 Performance-related issues can be introduced to the environment through latency and packet loss by attempting to route Teams traffic through a proxy server.
 These issues can occur if the proxy is unable to handle the amount of traffic passing through it, or incorrectly routes traffic to a Microsoft network service front door location that's further away from users.
-Issues such as these can result in a negative experience within Walkie Talkie and Teams.

 However, if you need to use a proxy server, make sure it's set up correctly.
 To learn more, see: